Caregiving a concern as Hispanic community in U.S. ages faster

 Caring for someone with dementia can be taxing, Aranda said.
 That person may be easily agitated and restless or dealing with delusions or hallucinations, she said.
 These symptoms can be particularly stressful for a family caregiver who's less likely to have the knowledge or training to manage these types of behavior.

-Older Latino adults are 1.5 times more likely to have dementia than their white counterparts, according to the .
+Older Latino adults are 1.5 times more likely to have dementia than their white counterparts, according to the Centers for Disease Control and Prevention.

 As dementia advances, the person loses executive function – the ability to learn, plan and manage everyday tasks, including decision-making.
 Caregivers may find themselves with added responsibilities such as decision-making about health care and finances for that person.